Box-Builds/Box-Builds/README.md

 ### NBA Statistical Edge Development

-A multi-phase analytics system exploring how to evaluate NBA player prop outcomes using historical data.
+A multi-phase analytics system exploring how to evaluate NBA player prop outcomes using historical player data.

 The project evolved from market-comparison experiments into a structured framework combining: